marcriehm/kubernetes-research/Objects.md

 features include scaling by memory and by custom resource types.

 A [*HorizontalPodAutoscaler*](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#horizontalpodautoscaler-v2beta2-autoscaling "Horizontal Pod Autoscaler")
 (HPA) is an Object which configures horizontal scaling, based on CPU load, of the Pods in a Deployment.
+Horizontal scaling increases the number of Pods in a Deployment to spread the load across a larger number of workers.
 Scaling is performed by comparing actual CPU resource usage against a target which is set in the HPA spec.
 The YAML field for the target is `spec.targetCPUUtilizationPercentage`.
 The "utilization" is the ratio between the current average CPU usage  and the requested amount from the Deployment (`deployment.spec.template.spec.containers[].resources.requests.cpu`);